prasanna-badiger-7/ner-bert-app/README.md

 # 🧠 Named Entity Recognition (NER) with BERT

-This is a web-based Named Entity Recognition (NER) tool powered by a fine-tuned BERT model, built using PyTorch, Hugging Face Transformers, and Streamlit.
+This is a web-based Named Entity Recognition (NER) tool powered by a fine-tuned BERT model, built using PyTorch, Hugging Face Transformers, and Gradio.

 ## 🚀 Demo